protocol/research-website/content/talks/tesc20-michael/index.md

 # Short abstract
 # Describe talk here
-abstract: Michael Hammersley talks about enabling transactive energy on legacy power grids.
+abstract: "Michael Hammersley talks about enabling transactive energy on legacy power grids.
-This work was done in conjunction with Alan Ransil, who is associated with both Protocol Labs and the MIT Energy Initiative, as well as Frank O’Sullivan, who is also at the MIT Energy Initative.
+This work was done in conjunction with Alan Ransil, who is associated with both Protocol Labs and the MIT Energy Initiative, as well as Frank O’Sullivan, who is also at the MIT Energy Initative."

 ---